1.1 About Cenex

 2.7.3 Where – This information is stored on RefTech’s servers in Germany and may be downloaded onto our staff’s devices as part of their work.

-2.7.5 Note – Individuals who register for LCV will only be contacted by us about Cenex’s events and this list will not be passed to any third party.
+2.7.5 Note – Individuals who register for LCV will only be contacted by us about Cenex’s physical or online events

 2.8 Clear Capture

-2.8.1 When – when someone uses our ClearCapture service, Mythic Beasts to process your information.
+2.8.1 When – when someone uses our ClearCapture service, we use Mythic Beasts to process your information.

 2.8.2 Why – We do this to provide a fleet review, fleet tracking or driving behaviour diagnostic service.